There has been much attention recently on how to assess a young person’s risk of child sexual exploitation.

 Risk assessment is typically associated with assessing perpetrators’ risk of offending, but an increasing number of tools and checklists have been developed with the aim of identifying young people who might be at risk of harm from child sexual exploitation.

-I and my colleagues have been talking about such tools at forums conducted by the National Working Group (NWG) on CSE over the last months, along with presenters from completed pilots of the Children’s Commissioner’s ‘See Me, Hear Me’ initiative.
+I and my colleagues have been talking about such tools at forums conducted by the National Working Group (NWG) on child sexual exploitation over the last months, along with presenters from completed pilots of the Children’s Commissioner’s ‘See Me, Hear Me’ initiative.
 The NWG developed the events to support discussion of their new tool, which aims to provide more scope for practitioners to develop and express professional judgement, and picks up on some of the recommendations from our research such as problems with rating risk.

 The Centre’s presentation drew on our recently released research report on risk tools, undertaken with Coventry University.
 Our report built on Coventry’s previous paper-based review of tools with the Early Intervention Foundation, looking further at how professionals used these tools and checklists and what they felt about their use.

 What was evident from our research, and was borne out in contacts with the hundreds of practitioners who attended the forums, was that the growth and use of child sexual exploitation risk tools and checklists has raised real challenges.

 A level of confusion exists about the purpose of tools.
 Are they for screening, or are they more oriented to a detailed assessment process?
 How can practitioners with minimal time or contact with a young person undertake a lengthy assessment?
 On the other hand, do screening-type tick boxes encourage assessments lacking in relational content?

 This latter question is particularly important, because the quality of evidence produced from the tools is linked to the nature of engagement and sharing which occurs with young people.
 The tools rely on quality conversations and good engagement with young people about difficult issues.
 Without good engagement, the evidence from tool use is likely to be poor.